Honda Car Lease

 We help you compare actual monthly prices, take advantage of competitive lease or financing offers as well as give you the ability to lease or buy your car directly on Rodo then have your new Honda delivered right to your front door.

-A number of questions are answered below, and if you need assistance, you can use the chat function in the app to have your questions answered.
+A number of questions are answered below, and if you need further assistance, you can use our chat function to have your questions answered right away.

 What Trims are Available in the Civic Range?

 The Civic is among the most reliable compact vehicle on the market.
 You can lease various trims and body styles including the 4-door hatchback, sedan, or as a 2-door coupe.
 The Honda Civic LX is the base model with a starting price of $20,000 (est).
 For the price, you get the brand's reliability but not much else.
 The Honda Civic Sport is the next trim up that has a 7” touchscreen, Apple CarPlay and Android Auto integration, 8-speaker sound system, fog lamps, sports pedals, leather shift knob, and steering wheel, decklid spoiler as well as a fold-down armrest in the rear seat.

 The Honda Civic EX is an upgrade to the LX model with more safety features including the LaneWatch technology and SiriusXM Satellite Radio.
 The Honda EX-L trim upgrades the interior to leather-trim seating, an auto-dim rearview mirror, and HomeLink remote system.
 The Honda Civic Si is sportier and is available as a coupe or sedan, with the sedan body style being more fuel-efficient and having slightly more legroom in the rear.
 Among the most upgrades on the new Civic Si models are increased “driver-assisted technologies” including Honda’s LaneWatch, automated emergency braking, and adaptive cruise control.

 What Trims are Available in the Accord Range?